samicpp/tcp-services/README.md

 ### http-server.ts
 Dynamic files:
 - `*.dyn.*`: Execute it as a multi line string with parameters Engine.HttpSocket, SpecialURL, the file location as a string.
 Content type is the same as the file extension
-- `*.mod.ts`: Imports the file, stores the module and invokes `default` with Engine.HttpSocket, SpecialURL, the file location as a string.
+- `*.mod.ts`: Imports the file, stores the module and first invokes `init` and later invokes `default` with Engine.HttpSocket, SpecialURL, the file location as a string.
 - `*.async.js`: Turns the file into an async function and invokes it with Engine.HttpSocket, SpecialURL, the file location as a string.
+- `*.link`: Contains the path of another file which will be processed as if it were the original file.
+- `*.proxy.json`: Parses the json file and will fetch the destination and show that to the client.
+- `*.ai.json`: Uses ai to generate a response.

 #### Behaviour
 If the path is a directory it will look for `index.*` or will look for a file that starts with the name of its parent directory.